800-922-2596 Call Now Book a Free Inspection

 Wasp Vs. Bee: How to Tell The Difference

 How do you tell the difference between bees and wasps?
-We’ll cover bee vs wasp appearance, nests, stings and behavior.
-We’ll also throw in some tips for how to keep stinging insects away from your home or business.
-Gregory Pest Solutions is always ready to help when you have a bee or wasp problem.
+We’ll cover bee vs wasp appearance, nests, stings, and behavior.
+We’ll also throw in some tips for how to keep stinging insects away.
+Gregory Pest Solutions is always ready to help when you have a bee or wasp problem around your residential or commercial property.

 Comparing Bees Vs. Wasps Appearance

-From a distance, bees and wasps appear very similar.
-They have similar coloration and striped markings.
-Up close you can observe the striking differences that set them apart.
+From a distance, bees and wasps appear the same.
+They have similar coloration and striped markings, but up close, there are striking differences that set them apart.

-Wasps are slimmer, have narrow waists and thin legs.
-Their bodies are smooth and shiny without hairs on them.
+Wasps are slimmer, have narrow waists, and thin legs.
+Their bodies are smooth and shiny, without hair.

 Hornets are members of the wasp family but are typically larger in size.